El Colorado in Santiago, Chile

 Strong.
 Variety of terrain, ski school, and a walkable village.

-Lift tickets & passes
+Lift tickets and passes

 Common planning mistakes

-When to choose El Colorado
+When El Colorado is the right call

-When you want the most versatile terrain, the liveliest base village, and easy Santiago access.
+When you want the most versatile terrain, the liveliest base village and easy Santiago access.

 (Continue exploring)